dnhrdt/whisper_client/tests/docs/test_runner_usage.md

 - Network connectivity required

 ### For Integration Tests
-- No external dependencies
-- Can run offline
+- Basic tests and edge cases: No external dependencies, can run offline
+- Integration tests: Require an active window for SendMessage API testing
+- Use `--no-ui` flag to skip tests requiring UI interaction

 ### For Speech Tests
 - To be determined during implementation